veracity/veracity-documentation/sections/vap/dfmigration.md

 ---

 # Migration Guide for VAP Users: Data Fabric to Data Workbench File Storage
+**This is a draft and may not be fully accurate**.
+We will update this document soon.

 ## Introduction
 - **Purpose**: This guide aims to assist VAP users in migrating their data storage from Data Fabric to Data Workbench File Storage.